Need to talk? Call 1800 882 436.

 What is weaning?

-Weaning is when you stop breastfeeding your baby or toddler.
-It is a natural process, and all growing children go through it, but it can sometimes be a difficult time.
+Weaning is a natural process, and all growing children are weaned.
+But it can sometimes be a difficult time.

 Weaning can happen at any time.
 It can happen shortly after birth, or when your child is older.
 Most children are weaned by the age of 3 years.
 But it is a personal choice, and you can breastfeed for as long as you and your child would like.